Skip to main content

 The CE request must include all the following information:

-- Facilities and administrative rate for parent and subaward sites
+• Facilities and Administrative (F&A) rate for parent and subaward sites

-- Updated Other Support for Key Personnel, if applicable
+• Updated Other Support Common Forms for Key Personnel, if applicable

-- Updated certification that all certifications and assurances, including institutional review board (IRB) and institutional animal care and use committee (IACUC) approvals have been updated to cover the extension period.
+• Updated certification that all certifications and assurances, including IRB and IACUC approvals have been updated to cover the extension period.
 (NOTE: No new projects and/or research testing/methodologies may be initiated during the CE period.)

-- Detailed sustainability plan describing how the program will continue without expectation of securing federal grant funds.
+• Detailed sustainability plan describing how the program will continue without the expectation of securing federal grant funds.

 NOTE: No support or additional time may be requested for new activity and/or expansion of the currently approved scope of work.
 New and/or expanded activity would include, but is not limited to, new and/or additional scholar/trainee appointments, pilot projects, research methodologies, testing, etc.

-NCATS rarely approves subsequent cost extensions and does so ONLY in rare circumstances with extraordinary scientific justification.
+NCATS rarely approves subsequent CEs and does so ONLY in rare circumstances with extraordinary scientific justification.

 Unobligated Funds/Carryover